Ghost by Carrie Best©

 A Game of Thrones

 Along with his litter-mates, Ghost is discovered by the Stark children after his mother was killed by a stag.
 Ghost was the first pup to open his eyes and had wandered off unnoticed by the time the Starks arrived.
-Jon Snow convinces Eddard Stark to allow his children to keep the pups by noting that the five remaining pups match the five Stark children, excluding himself.
+Jon Snow convinces his father, Lord Eddard Stark, to allow his children to keep the pups by noting that the five remaining pups match the five Stark children, excluding himself.
 Only afterwards does Jon hear Ghost nearby, the only one of the humans to do so.
 Theon Greyjoy wants to kill the albino pup, but Jon claims him.
 During the feast for King Robert I Baratheon at Winterfell, the young Ghost defends his meal from a bitch three times his size.

-Ghost accompanies Jon to the Wall and through his adventures with the Night's Watch.
-Ghost exhibits a great deal of intelligence, and frequently works to Jon's benefit with a surprising amount of insight for an animal.
-Ghost wakes Jon by scratching at his door one night, alerting Jon to the presence of wights, and they are able to save Jeor Mormont, Lord Commander of the Night's Watch, from the undead Othor.
+At the weirwood grove beyond the Wall, Ghost tears off the right hand of the dead Jafer Flowers.
+The growing direwolf wakes Jon by scratching at his door that night, alerting Jon to the presence of wights, and they are able to save Jeor Mormont, Lord Commander of the Night's Watch, from the undead Othor.
 Ghost bites the wight's severed arm and tears into its belly.
-In gratitude, Jeor gifts Jon with the Valyrian steel sword Longclaw, having replaced the ruined bear's head pommel with that of a white wolf's head in the likeness of Ghost, although Jon remarks that he believes Ghost is the one who deserves to be honoured.
-When Jon deserts the Night's Watch, Ghost betrays their position so that Jon's friends can bring him back.
+In gratitude, Jeor gifts Jon with the Valyrian steel sword Longclaw, having replaced the ruined bear's head pommel with that of a white wolf's head in the likeness of Ghost, although Jon believes Ghost is the one who deserves to be honored.

 A Clash of Kings